 For Australia and South East Asia region, the demand for urea on an annual basis is approximately 2 Mt and 24 Mt respectively.

-For Australia and NZ, the majority of granular urea is currently imported, predominantly from the Middle East, South East Asia and China.
-Domestic production totals less than 0.5 Mt with production sites in Queensland, Australia and North Island, New Zealand.
+For Australia all granular urea is currently imported, predominantly from the Middle East, South East Asia and China.
+There is currently no domestic production.

 Different countries have different seasons when they apply urea.
 For South Eastern Australia, the main application season is February to July.
 Other parts of Australia and New Zealand have different application times due to climate and rainfall.